Roland Kiessling

 Roland Kiessling (German: Roland Kießling; born 25 July 1962 in Hamburg, West Germany) is a German linguist and Africanist.
 Kiessling's research interests include language documentation, phonetics, historical linguistics, Cushitic languages (particularly the South Cushitic languages), Nilotic languages (particularly the Southern Nilotic languages), Niger-Congo languages (particularly the Southern Bantoid languages), and !Xoon.

 Biography

 Kiessling studied African Studies and Phonetics at the University of Hamburg, where he obtained a PhD in 1993 and Habilitation in 2000.
 From 1990 to 1993, he was a research associate in a DFG project led by Ludwig Gerhardt, where he worked on Iraqw texts.
 Afterwards, he was a research assistant from 1993 to 1999 at the Institute for African Studies and Ethiopian Studies at the University of Hamburg.

 Kiessling received the Kurt Hartwig Siemers Prize from the Hamburg Scientific Foundation in 1995.
 From 2001 to 2006, he was a DFG Heisenberg fellow.

-Since 1 October 2006 he is Professor of African studies at the University of Hamburg.
+Since 1 October 2006 he has been Professor of African studies at the University of Hamburg.